quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 Passive measurement of TCP performance parameters is commonly deployed in access and enterprise networks to aid troubleshooting and performance monitoring without requiring the generation of active measurement traffic.
-The availability of

 The presence of packet numbers on most QUIC packets allows the trivial one-sided estimation of packet loss and reordering between the sender and a given